 Revenue Recognition Principle

-According to this principle, revenue recognition happens at the time of execution of the transaction.
-Irrespective, whether payment or cash is received or not.
+According to this principle, revenue recognition happens at the time of execution of the transaction—irrespective of receipt of payment or cash.
 More importantly, the sale of goods or services should be complete, and payment should be due for it.
-Also, the associated costs booked during the same period.
+Also, the associated costs are booked during the same period.

 Historical Cost Principle

-Further, depreciation is provided for all the assets in every accounting period, to take care of its wear and tear.
-Thus depreciation is deducted from the historical value of the asset, which results in reduced net asset value every year.
+Further, depreciation is provided for all the assets in every accounting period to take care of their wear and tear.
+Thus depreciation is deducted from the historical value of the asset.
+This results in reduced net asset value every year.

 Full Disclosure Principle

 This principle states that all the information in the books of accounts should be objective, reliable, and accurate.
 Also, they should be free from the personal bias of the reporting persons.
-Above all, every transaction backed with adequate evidence such as vouchers, receipts, invoices, etc. as support.
+Above all, every transaction should be backed with adequate evidence, such as vouchers, receipts, invoices, etc., as support.

 There are five types of accounts category in this system: